General Education Curriculum

-- Students joining 4-year full-time programmes have to take at least two GEE modules from two different Faculties other than their own / the School of General Education and Languages (excluding those co-taught GEEs).
+- Students joining 4-year full-time programmes have to take at least two GEE modules from two different Faculties other than their own / School of General Education and Languages (excluding the co-offered GEE).

-- Students exiting with a Higher Diploma have to take one GEE module from a Faculty other than their own / the School of General Education and Languages (excluding those co-taught GEEs).
+- Students exiting with a Higher Diploma have to take one GEE module from a Faculty other than their own / School of General Education and Languages (excluding those co-offered GEEs).

-- Year-3 entrants are required to take at least one GEE module from a Faculty other than their own / the School of General Education and Languages (excluding those co-taught GEEs).
+- Year-3 entrants are required to take at least one GEE module from a Faculty other than their own / School of General Education and Languages (excluding those co-offered GEEs).

 - Part-time students sharing same entry requirement with Year-3 entrants are required to take at least one GEE module from a Faculty other than their own / the School of General Education and Languages (excluding those co-taught GEEs).

-- Students are allowed to either take “GEE5304 Nutrition & Health” or “GEE5307 Food in Daily Life” but not both modules to fulfil the graduation requirements.
+- Students are allowed to either take “GEE5304 Nutrition & Health” or “GEE5307 Food in Daily Life” but not both modules to fulfil the graduation requirement.